laminas-api-tools/documentation/intro/getting-started.md

 { "timestamp": 1396560875 }
 ```

-Apigility reports:
+API Tools reports:

 ```HTTP
 HTTP/1.1 405 Method Not Allowed
 Allow: GET
 ```

-Apigility takes care of HTTP method negotiation for you.
+API Tools takes care of HTTP method negotiation for you.
 This means if a request is made via a
 method you have not allowed, it will report this to the user with a `405` status code, and also
 report which methods _are_ allowed via the `Allow` response header.

-You can also ask Apigility which methods are allowed via the `OPTIONS` request:
+You can also ask API Tools which methods are allowed via the `OPTIONS` request:

 ```HTTP
 OPTIONS /ping HTTP/1.1